 These rights and remedies are quite powerful.
 Accordingly, anyone who pays for a work has a strong incentive to own the copyright.

 According to 17 U.S.C.
 Section 201(a), “[c]opyright of a work…vests initially in the author….”
-Section 201(b) provides, however, that “[i]n the case of a work made for hire, the employer or other person for whom the work was prepared is considered the author….”
+Section 201(b) provides, however, that “[i]n the case of a work made for hire, the employer or other person for whom the work was prepared is considered the author for the purposes of…title ….”
 “Work made for hire” means, most commonly, “a work prepared by an employee within the scope of his or her employment” (17 U.S.C.
 Section 101).
 There is, however, a second class of specifically enumerated types of works (such as translations, instructional texts, and works specially commissioned as contributions to collective works) that also qualify as WMFH if a signed contract so states.

 Taking these provisions together, we see the following with respect to WMFH.